Gethe/wow-ui-source/Patchnotes.markdown

     * Retribution

+      * Seals of Command: This talent now makes Seal of Righteousness hit an unlimited number of melee targets, instead of only 2 additional targets.

       * Selfless Healer can no longer be dispelled and cannot be stolen via Spellsteal; and, in addition to its current effects, it lowers the cooldown of Word of Glory by 5/10 seconds.

+    * Glyphs

+      * Glyph of Truth: The expertise bonus granted by this glyph now also works when Seal of Righteousness is active.

 **[![][15]][39] [Priests][39]**

   * Devouring Plague damage done has been decreased by 12%.

   * Mind Blast damage done has been increased by 12%.

+  * Shadowfiend now uses the ‘Assist’ pet stance functionality.

   * Shadow Word: Death damage done has been increased by 12%.